 The best practices of segmentation are discussed in detail at Networks – what? why? how?
 If you aren’t sure how you want to segment your users, head over there for some great ideas and suggestions.

 Creating a Network

-Network Managers: Manage > My Networks – (Choose Network) > Subnetworks
+All Managers: Manage > Management Dashboard > (Choose Parent Network) > Subnetworks

-Click the ‘Create a New Subnetwork’ button to get started, or choose an existing network to reclassify as a subnetwork of this network.
+Click the ‘+’ button to get started, or choose an existing network to add as a subnetwork of this parent network.

 Network Managers may only create subnetworks for networks for which they have management privileges.

 Type: Required.
 Used for categorizing networks in reports and other contexts.

 Organization / Company Size: Used for reference in reporting and normalized challenges.

 Public or Private: Public networks can be searched for and joined by anyone.
 Private networks are invite-only – users can join via a manager-provided join link, via email domain association, or can be added manually someone who managers their user account.
 See more below.